raf1000/brink_openhab/README.md

 <OpenTherm.h> library specified at  https://github.com/ihormelnyk/opentherm_library is a part of Arduino IDE library and provides OpenTherm communication protocol plus few methods for heating appliances.
 However it does not include methods nor variables for ventilation/Brink Renovent appliances.
 Therefore you need to use the following files which includes Brink Renovent HR relevant additions:
 Updated [OpenTherm.h](https://github.com/raf1000/brink_openhab/blob/main/Arduino/OpenTherm.h)
 Updated [OpenTherm.cpp](https://github.com/raf1000/brink_openhab/blob/main/Arduino/OpenTherm.cpp)
-You can use the above files directly instead of the original <OpenTherm.h> library or make changes to the arduino IDE library (copy parts commeted as "Brink Renovent HR" from updated files) .
+You can use the above files directly instead of the original <OpenTherm.h> library or make changes to the arduino IDE library (copy parts commeted as "Brink Renovent HR" from updated files).
+In order to do that you need to find directory where theses files are stored in your Arduino IDE, typical path is:  ...\Arduino\libraries\OpenTherm_Library\src\.

- * Upload the compiled Brink_HR progrm to wemos D1 mini.
+ * Upload the compiled Brink_HR_Bypass progrm to wemos D1 mini.
 Connect wemos D1 mini to the converter and Brink Renovent HR

 # openHAB set up: